 Understanding how employees consume your company’s content is crucial for improving your organization’s overall communications strategy.

-If you can analyze what type of content best resonates with your audience, if you can track readership and understand the impact of your communications campaigns on your company’s performance, it is easy to make smart decisions for improvement.
+If you can analyze what type of content best resonates with your audience, track readership, and understand how employees interact with your messages, it becomes much easier to make smart decisions for improvement.
+Metrics such as views, engagement rates, and feedback responses help you refine your approach over time.

 Sophisticated employee communications platforms offer real-time, AI-powered analytics that can empower organizations to get valuable data around employees’ engagement with internal communications campaigns.